Warm and fuzzy doesn’t sell papers or drive traffic to online news sites.

 The first referred to a profile piece in a Saturday paper supplement on a high profile person.
 The piece in question was, from what I understand, a feature for readers to understand more about the person in question.
 But if they wanted a piece with no colour or shade then they could have just run the person’s bio provided by the PR firm, but then that would be advertising.

 Instead, the journalist does their job.
 Asking questions to find the person behind the public face, to give their readers the conflicts and flaws and juxtaposition that creates both a rounded piece and reveals more depth to the individual than what the PR team wants you to see.

-What sparked my interest was the reference to ‘inappropriate questions’.
+What sparked my interest was the reference to ‘inappropriate questions’ thrown at the journalist by the PR who didn’t like the piece.
 But that’s what they are, questions, and the interviewee doesn’t have to answer them with what the journalist wants to hear (be warned, saying ‘no comment’ is like feeding tuna blood to sharks).

 The trouble is the average person doesn’t understand this.
 Even in a supposedly media savvy world where those same people are devouring media driven by inappropriate questions we still act surprised when bitten by the media bug.

 I get it, I learned my own lesson with the media the hard way.
 But what is inappropriate to a lay person is not inappropriate to a journalist trying to write a story of interest.
 The inappropriate questions in this instance turned out to be any question that didn’t refer to the person’s career.
 Perhaps they should have just published the piece on the person on LinkedIn instead.